HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/nn/recurrent-neural-networks-and-speechbrain.md

 # Condensed: <!-- This cell is automatically updated by tools/tutorial-cell-updater.py -->

-Summary: This tutorial provides implementation details for various Recurrent Neural Network (RNN) architectures in SpeechBrain, including vanilla RNN, LSTM, GRU, and LiGRU.
-It covers specific coding patterns for initializing and using these networks with PyTorch tensors in [batch, time, features] format.
-Key functionalities include bidirectional processing, multi-layer stacking, and parameter configuration.
-The tutorial is particularly valuable for tasks involving sequence processing, especially speech recognition, highlighting LiGRU's optimized architecture with BatchNorm integration and parameter sharing in bidirectional mode.
-Implementation examples demonstrate parameter structures, core equations, and best practices for handling common challenges like vanishing gradients.
+Summary: This tutorial provides implementation details for various RNN architectures in SpeechBrain, including Vanilla RNN, LSTM, GRU, and LiGRU.
+It covers code examples for handling sequential data with shape [batch, time, features], demonstrating how to configure bidirectional and multi-layer architectures.
+The tutorial specifically helps with implementing memory-efficient LiGRU networks, which feature single multiplicative gates and BatchNorm integration.
+Key functionalities include gradient handling techniques, parameter sharing in bidirectional modes, and architectural variations for different sequence modeling tasks.
+The implementation knowledge spans from basic RNN setup to advanced optimization strategies for speech processing and general sequence modeling applications.

 *This is a condensed version that preserves essential implementation details and context.*

-Here's the condensed tutorial focusing on key implementation details and concepts:
+Here's the condensed tutorial focusing on essential implementation details and key concepts:

 # Recurrent Neural Networks in SpeechBrain

 ## Key Concepts
 - RNNs process sequences using feedback connections and memory
-- Core equation: $h_t = f(x_t, h_{t−1}, θ)$
+- Core equation: `hₜ = f(xₜ, hₜ₋₁, θ)`
+- Training requires network unfolding over time axis
 - Parameters are shared across time steps
-- Input format: `[batch, time, features]`

 ## 1. Vanilla RNN